 It’s fun to play on contemporary anxieties regarding artificial intelligence.
-Where better to start that with the concept of a lost Roomba?
+Where better to start than with the concept of a lost Roomba?
 It must happen, right?

-This experiment was conceived with Karen Hell after half a bottle of wine as a means of professing my love for my Roomba.
+This experiment was conceived with Kary Hess after half a bottle of wine as a means of professing my love for my Roomba.

 We used the Burner app for iPhone to create “Gil’s Roomba Hotline.”
 We poured through the available numbers, using PhoneSpell.org, which indicates what a particular phoner might spell.
 By permitting an “extra” digit, or a “Y” in our case, “707-AI-Purity” leaped out as something with which we could work.
 Besides the well known “Artificial Intelligence” abbreviation, the word “purity” had a particular resonance since we had recently seen a documentary on Stanley Kubrick’s Dr. Strangelove (Jack D. Ripper’s “purity of essence” monologue being a highlight – “our precious bodily fluids!” – two Kubrick movie references in one).